How to create a course outline with real examples

 You have the idea and the skills, now you need a course outline.
 When it comes time to building your course on Teachable, we’ve made sure to create a platform that can handle all of the heavy lifting so you can focus on the creativity part.
 But before you even jump into how to create an online course, we want to let you in on a powerful secret step that can save you a lot of time and help make your course creation process even better: outlining.
 Learning how to outline your online course will help you stay organized and know exactly what you’ll need when it comes time to get those creative juices flowing.
+Whether your niche is reading tarot cards or you’re working on a management course, having a course outline will ensure the creation process is structured, smooth, and organized.
+Your students will thank you, too!

 But first, let’s take a step back to make sure you have all the information you need to outline your Teachable course like a pro.

-How to prepare a course outline
+How to create a course outline step-by-step

-Begin with the end
+Step 1: Begin with the end

 Take a few minutes to actually write down the transformation students will experience in your course.
 Go on, finish this sentence: “By the end of this course, students will be able to do blank.”